meelgroup/MLIC/README.md

 # Usage

-Run MLIC.py in "Scripts\MLIC" diretory
+Run MLIC.py in "Scripts\MLIC" directory.
 ```
 python MLIC.py <trainingfile> <testfile>
 ```
 You can pass `python MLIC.py -h` to see all the possible options.

-Run other_classifiers.py in root directory
+Run other_classifiers.py in root directory.
 ```
 python other_classifiers.py <classifier name> <Benchmark no>
 ```